Financial Aid Policies

 14. Veterans benefits (GI Bill®, GI Yellow Ribbon portion, and Vocational Rehabilitation and Employment)

-Students are required to report all resources known or anticipated to be available to them during the period for which they are seeking financial aid.
-These resources include, but are not limited to: veterans’ benefits, scholarships, grants, fellowships, stipends, employer reimbursement, and any other outside sources of aid.
-Failure to report resources can result in a miscalculation of financial aid eligibility and the eventual revoking of a portion of or all awarded funds.
-Additional resources that become available after the student’s initial report of outside aid must also be reported.
-Knowingly withholding or concealing information about outside aid resources may constitute fraud, as a student could receive aid to which he or she is not entitled.
+Students are required to report all sources of financial assistance known or anticipated to be available to them during the period for which they are seeking financial aid to the Student Services Center.
+Types of financial assistance include, but are not limited to: veterans’ benefits, scholarships, grants, fellowships, stipends, employer reimbursement, and any other outside sources of aid.
+Failure to report financial assistance can result in a miscalculation of financial aid eligibility and potentially the revocation of a portion of, or all, awarded funds.
+Students must report additional sources of financial assistance that become available after the student’s initial disclosure about additional sources of financial assistance.
+Knowingly withholding or concealing information about additional financial aid resources may constitute fraud, as a student could receive aid to which he or she is not entitled.

 Overawards

 An overaward occurs when a student’s financial aid package exceeds his or her need.
 Some of the ways this can occur include: changes in cost of attendance, awards received at other schools, or changes to FAFSA data.
 The Student Services Center is required to reduce aid packages because of overawards.
-In many cases, the overaward could have been prevented through the timely reporting of additional resources to Student Financial Services.
-Timely reporting of all outside resources will help prevent frustration and inconvenience resulting from aid adjustments required to resolve an overaward.
-All institutional aid is subject to coordination with federal, state, and all other aid sources.
+In many cases, the overaward could have been prevented through the timely reporting of additional sources of financial assistance to the Student Services Center.
+Timely reporting of all additional financial aid resources will help prevent frustration and inconvenience resulting from aid adjustments required to resolve an overaward.
+All institutional aid is subject to coordination with federal, state, and other aid sources.
 All institutional aid is subject to the policies published in the catalog and other online and printed materials provided by the university.

 Professional Judgment

-Students who have completed a FAFSA or California Dream Act application have the option to submit an Expected Family Contribution or Cost of Attendance Appeal for a professional judgment review.
+Students who have completed a FAFSA or California Dream Act application (CADAA) have the option to submit a Family Contribution Appeal or Cost of Attendance Appeal for a professional judgment review.
 This process assists families who experience changes in family income or have other special circumstances and would like to be evaluated for additional financial aid assistance.
 Some examples of significant changes are:

 • Unemployment or reduction in income